 These amazing Croats are incredibly resilient, proud, warm-hearted, gracious, and deeply religious.
 Their Catholic faith seeps from their very soul.
 Their strength, peacefulness, and joy of life won over our hearts and earned our most profound respect.
-Whether in the tiny medieval village or the big city, we found kind, friendly people along with warm hospitality that made us feel welcomed and engaged from start to finish.
+Whether in a tiny medieval village or a big city, we found kind, friendly people along with warm hospitality.
+It made us feel welcomed and engaged from start to finish.

 Northern Croatia is home to Zagreb, the nation’s capital.
-A great place to fly into and for getting your bearings.
+A great place to fly into and to get your bearings.
 Ease your way in before heading out to all the exotic locations scattered in the hills and along the vast coastlines.
 Zagreb is very much a European city.
 Cobblestone roads and concrete buildings fused side by side.
 Scattered with sights old and new, from churches to bunker tunnels made for war, bustling markets, and massive squares, you will find a unique and easily navigable city.
-We spent two days there, which was just enough time to see all we planned to.
+We spent two days there, just enough time to see all we had planned.

-The environs immediately around Zagreb are quite fascinating and unexpected.
-If you can, make the time to head out to Medvedgrad Castle within Medvednica Nature Park.
+The environs immediately around Zagreb are pretty fascinating and unexpected.
+If you can, take the time to head out to Medvedgrad Castle within Medvednica Nature Park.
 It is a short distance from the city but feels a million miles away.
 The park is a prime destination for local families.
 Croatian parents were there in droves taking their children out for day hikes.
 There were many more along the river enjoying a warm later October day.
-The strong sense of family in this country was obvious and potent that day.
+This country’s strong sense of family was front and present that day.
 Family is the core and center of Croatian life.

-It was time to move to our next destination of the Istria peninsula, where we were spending a few days in the old Roman town of Pula.
+It was time to move to our next destination, the Istria peninsula, where we spent a few days in the old Roman town of Pula.
 This region is southwest of Zagreb.
 The path to Pula is dotted with many medieval castles and villages.
 These quaint places were full of great-tasting local specialties that were shockingly inexpensive.
 Our meal experiences were always full of the warm hospitality we have come to expect from places like this in Europe.
 In Croatia, it seemed even more so.

 The Roman City of Pula

 We arrived in Pula for a few nights of Roman living, dining, and exploring.
-This city is complete with a Roman Amphitheater that is the 3rd largest globally and still actively used today.
+This city is complete with a Roman Amphitheater that is the 3rd largest globally and is still actively used today.
 We wandered it at sunset, this massive place to ourselves, and what a treat it was.
-If that was not enough, do not forget about the ruined city walls, city gates, a temple or two with a later century hilltop fortress to take in the city views.
-It’s like a small version of Rome without all the tourists and people trying to sell you trinkets.
+If that was not enough, do not forget about the ruined city walls, city gates, a temple or two, and a hilltop fortress to take in the city views.
+It’s like a miniature version of Rome without all the tourists and people trying to sell you trinkets.
 The rain stopped as we arrived to make the most beautiful setting.
 Wandering the empty city at night, it was easy to imagine the days of the Romans.

 Good luck with parking, it is a traditional European city.
-Find a spot and start walking so you can spend your time taking in the sights, not making loops around the city.
+Find a spot and start walking so you can spend time taking in the sights, not making loops around the city.
 Ryan adored Pula and wished we could have given it more time.
 We were so intrigued by it we dedicated a whole article to it.
 Check out our Pula Croatia Ultimate Travel Guide.

 Sveti Lovrec, Porec, Novigard

-We, at that point, were a very short distance to the Italy border with Croatia.
+We, at that point, were a very short distance to the Slovenia border with Croatia.
 Thirty miles further down the coastline, there is the Italian border.
 The borders were closed due to Covid.
-So close but yet so far.
-The original trip that we had to change had us flying out of Trieste, Italy.
-It is a fascinating city with amazing architecture, beautiful beaches, rich history, and castles we would have loved and well…Italian food.
+So close, but yet so far.
+The original trip we had to change had us flying out of Trieste, Italy.
+It is a fascinating city with fantastic architecture, beautiful beaches, rich history, and castles we would have loved and well…Italian food.
 Then there is breathtaking Slovenia too!
 We will definitely make it back!